Getting Started Programming Document-Level Customizations for Word

 Most Microsoft Office solutions modify the user interface (UI) of the Office application to provide some way for users to interact with the solution.
 There are many ways in which you can modify the UI of Word by using a document-level customization.
 For example, you can add controls to the Ribbon, you can display an actions pane, and you can create smart tags that respond to specific strings that users type in the document.
 For more information, see Office UI Customization.

-For a list of topics that walk you through some of the common tasks in Word automation, see Common Tasks in Office Programming.
+For a list of topics that walk you through some of the common tasks in Word projects, see Common Tasks in Office Programming.